Jashwanthi928/courseSearch/README.md

 # Weather-App
-This is a cousesearch application where users can search for various subjects and providers available in the
+This is a cousesearch application where users can search for various subjects and providers available in the app.

 ## Authors:
 Jashwanthi V